Is Incorporating in British Columbia Worth It for Contractors and Consultants?

 Lower Taxes

-BC’s small business corporate tax rate is 12%.
-That’s a lot lower than the top personal rate of 53.5%.
-If you don’t need to use all the money you earn, you can defer taxes and reinvest in your business.
+BC’s small business corporate tax rate is approximately 12% on active business income, compared to the top personal rate of 53.5%.
+If you don’t need all the money you earn personally, incorporation allows you to defer taxes and reinvest in your business.

 Income Splitting